triethyl/nix-setup/pkgs/custom-neovim/design.md

 - prevent dropbar filename from truncating
 - add keybind to activate dropbar drop down menu
 - add good git keybinds
+- find dropbar load autocommand and modify to work on winenter to prevent no dropbar when splitting
+- make statusline diagnostics only appear in normal mode